 This film clip from the Yorkshire Film Archive shows the Watkins family having tea at home in Yorkshire in the early 1950s.
 It helps to give us an insight into how people lived in this period and what they did in their spare time.

 Students from St Bart's Primary School in Armley, Leeds, watched the Yorkshire Film Archive clip 'The Watkins Family' and then imagined what it would be like to be a member of the family.
 They thought they would...

 See: Women cooking the tea, with food like cake, jam and meat.
 The men wearing suits are coming home from work, and tuning in the radio.
 A girl is in the garden picking flowers.

 Hear: The family having a conversation.
 The sound of the radio and the clock ticking.

 Touch: The kettle, teapot, radio, food and the dog

-The children then used information they had collected from the video, plus what they had learnt from other 1950s resources in this series to write a description of a child from the 1950s.
+The children then used information they had collected from the video, plus other research about life in the 1950s to write a description of a child from the 1950s.

 They were asked to think about: